DWilliames/paddy2-beta/README.md

 ## Getting started

+**Warning: Please use the Beta version at your own risk.
+I don't want be responsible for possibly 'ruining' your very important Sketch document 😜**

 This will be installed separately to 'Paddy', called 'Paddy2'; eventually I'll make it the same thing once it is ready.

 **Testing:**
 * **Disable Paddy 1:** Make sure 'Paddy' isn't enabled
-* **Disable Anima Toolkit:** Make sure 'Anima Toolkit' is not enabled; right now for some reason, they don't play nice together
+* **Disable Anima Toolkit:** Make sure 'Anima Toolkit' is not enabled; right now for some reason, they don't seem to play nice together — in some cases :/
 * **Restart sketch:** this is very important.
 Every time you re-enable 'Paddy 2', if it's not working, try restarting Sketch.

 🙌 **Bugs:** Please report any issues that you find.
 Keep in mind, not everything has been implemented yet; see the 'Todo list' below.
 So only report on stuff not working if it has a 'tick' already against it.